 What are the combustible dust classifications?

-Knowing what type of dust you are working with is important because it determines the safety procedures necessary to protect employees.
+Knowing what type of dust you’re working with helps determine the safety procedures necessary to protect employees.

 Combustible dust explosions